top of page

 COMMENTS ON TRUMP'S FELONLY CONVICTIONS – POSTED JUNE 1, 2024

 I find it a very strange coincidence that every time Trump loses, he claims systemic corruption.
 He claimed Hollywood corruption and a rigged system when he failed to win an Emmy for his "Apprentice" TV show.
 He claimed corruption and rigged system when he lost the 2016 Iowa Caucus to Ted Cruz (note that he accused Republicans of being corrupt here).
 He claimed corruption and a rigged system when he lost all but 1 or 2 of the 62 lawsuits filed claiming fraud in the 2020 election (note that many of these lawsuits were dismissed due to lack of merit by judges that Trump himself appointed).
 And now Trump is claiming systemic corruption in his latest jury trial felony convictions.
 Either this man has the worst luck in history in coming up against the most highly skilled adversaries in history in hiding their corruption, or this man has a very flawed and corrupt character himself.
-If the former is true, then I believe no one in America can and should trust anything or anyone—and that would have to include Donald Trump himself!
+I think down deep we all know which is true.

 MY POSITION ON GUN CONTROL – POSTED OCTOBER 30, 2023